Evolve or Become Extinct

 Introduction

 We’re in an era when technology and data are transforming every industry, and banking is no exception.
-These changes are totally reshaping the commercial lending landscape.
+These changes are reshaping the commercial lending landscape, highlighting the importance of Gen-AI powered lending platforms.
 From changes in expectations to the race for talent, the market and its dynamics are pushing banks, at least some of them, to new limits.

 In this insightful discussion, Amir Madjlessi and Jim Collins from Salesforce explore the transformative impact of data and technology on banking and explain to us why 1 plus 1 equals 3.
 As we learned, banks must either evolve or face extinction!